PCWCFA/crypto_valuations_public/README.md

 3) coinmarketcap.py: This script calls the Coinmarketcap API to get the market capitalization and fully-diluted market capitalization.
 4) defillama.py: This script interacts with Defillama's API to get the TVL of chains and protocols.
-5) configs.py: This script contains the configurations for DEV_MODE, DATA_FILE_PATH, CMC_API, and UNIT.
+5) configs.py: This script contains the configurations for DEV_MODE, DATA_FILE_PATH, and UNIT.
 6) main.py: This file is for running the Python code without Excel for development and debugging.
+7) keys.py: This script contains the API keys.
+For now, it is just the CMC_API_KEY.

 ## Installation
 ### Pre-requisites